zulip/zulip-gci/tasks/interactive-bots.md

 Let *feature* be the feature mentioned in the task that brought you here.

-* Make sure you understand what is expected of the *feature* - what messages should the bot react to, what should it do with the message content and where should it post any output.
+* Make sure you understand what is expected of the *feature* i.e. what messages the bot should react to, what it should do with the message content, and where it should post any output.
 Should you have any doubts, discuss them in the Zulip `GCI tasks` stream.

 * Create the interactive bot at `~/zulip/contrib_bots/lib/<feature>` as a `<feature>.py` file.
-Make sure it fulfills the requirements.
+Make sure it fulfills the project requirements.

 * Test your bot manually, check that: